-- Stewardship and Mission is responsible for making conscious, purposeful decisions regarding the use our gifts of treasure to do the work God is calling us to do.
+- Stewardship and Finance is responsible for making conscious, purposeful decisions regarding the use our gifts of treasure to do the work God is calling us to do.

-- Outreach and Membership plans activities that include and connect the greater community and invite them to worship and participate in the life of the church.
+- Mission, Outreach, Membership plans activities that include and connect the greater community and invite them to worship and participate in the life of the church.